 The future cannot exist without history, the former is built on the latter.
 Tradition and culture make for strong foundations.
 And so, in the scenic mountain town of Fukano, the history of the Yamabushi endures.

 There are daily flights from Hong Kong to Osaka.
 From there, take the Kintetsu Limited Express to Nabari.
 From there, your best bet is to take a cab to Sasayuri-ann, which is a short 20 minute ride.

 What to do there:

-In addition to meeting Tetsuji-sama, which is an experience in of itself, you are in for a gourme experience.
-You can also join Tetsuji in a walk to a nearby waterfall, where you will benefit from his wisdom and expertise.
+In addition to meeting Tetsuji-sama, which is an experience in of itself, you are in for a gourmet experience at the villa.
+You can also join Tetsuji in a walk to a nearby waterfall, where you will benefit from his wisdom.
 Sasayuri-ann offers a wide array of meaningful activities, such as yoga and zen meditation, blowing meditation workshops, eco-tourism and even traditional Japanese farming experiences.